doctorwidget/volta/doc/heroku.rst

 hand, I think the are good one for the overall design.
 This seems like a tidier, better-organized approach than what we had previously, where the database connection and session store instantiation both happened behind the scenes, at an unknown time, as part of the compilation process.
-Before, all interactions with the database has a certain magical black box quality to them, but now they are quite explicit.
+Before, the all-important initial connection to the database had a certain magical black box quality to it, but now it is perfectly explicit.
 I think we can all agree that *explicit is better than implicit*.

 Summary